Can Illegal Aliens Bring Injury Claim?

 In Maryland, a plaintiff seeking tort damages for an injury caused by someone else's negligence can bring a claim for lost earnings, medical bills, and pain and suffering damages.

 But what if the plaintiff is an illegal immigrant?
+This is a loaded question in the era of Donald Trump.
 Below are some common questions and answers.Can you bring a claim if you are in the country illegally?

 You can.
 Undocumented immigrants can bring a personal injury claim just like anyone else.How will they find out that I'm an illegal alien in the first place?